 But this is still some truly killer backpacking equipment.
 After all, this is The Broke Backpacker and this is what we’re all about: grand adventures and the gear that makes it possible!

-Suit up for what you got in mind and suit up appropriately.
+Gear up for what you got in mind and suit up appropriately.
 You’re gonna make mistakes and you’re gonna find what works for you.
-You’ll find your favourite brands (cough-Osprey-cough), and, eventually, you’ll find your own must have backpacking items.
+You’ll find your favorite brands, and, eventually, you’ll find your own must have backpacking items.

 Everyone’s backpacking checklist is different.
 Don’t stress it.
-Keep travelling, keep practising, and, eventually, you’ll find your tickles have been satisfied.
+Keep traveling, keep practicing, and, eventually, you’ll find the ideal system that works for you.